 As with previous blogs, find time in your day to read and think.
 You will need about 20 minutes.

 I suggest that you place the story in a mindful setting.
 So, settle down in a comfortable place and take a few seconds to control your breathing, focusing on the in-breath and the out-breath.
 Give this a couple of minutes.

-When you feel calm and your breathing is steady, read the story below, The Walk.
-Read it carefully and try not to judge the content too quickly.
-Let the story seep into your mind.and then, look at the questions which follow:
+When you feel calm and your breathing is steady, read the story and look at the picture and let them seep into your mind, and then, when you feel ready, look at the questions which follow:

 Question 5.
 What action might you engage with as a consequence?